 - Deployment automation – the ability to deploy a tested solution automatically from check-in to production

-- Self-service deployment – when automation deployment is not fully implemented, self-service deployment allows a single command to take solutions from staging to production
+- Self-service deployment – when automated deployment is partially implemented, self-service allows a single command to move solutions from staging to production

-- Version control – maintaining environments under version control enables fast deployment and fast recovery
+- Version control – maintaining environments under version control enables fast deployment and recovery

-- Blue/green deployment – a technique that permits automatic switching between two environments, one for deployment and one that is live
+- Blue/green deployment – a technique that permits on-demand switching between staging and production environments

-Before being released to end users, deployments must be verified for functional integrity and robustness.
-When they’re coupled, deployment and release have to happen almost instantaneously, as decisions must be made immediately about whether to rollback or not.
-When they’re decoupled, however, there’s room to test new functionality extensively in production before approving it for release.
-Immediately following the migration to production, solutions undergo a final round of testing.
-Typically, this is conducted through smoke testing and/or light user acceptance testing, but also as a stress and performance test, which can only be done in production.
-This provides a critical sanity check that tests the behavior of the solution in an actual production environment.
+Deployments must be verified for functional integrity and robustness before releasing to end users.
+These two processes almost happen simultaneously when tightly coupled, making recovery decisions a primary concern.
+However, when they are separated, there’s room to test new functionality extensively in production before approving it for release.
+After migration to production, solutions undergo a final round of testing.
+Typically, this requires a smoke test, light user acceptance testing, and a stress and performance test, which must occur in a production setting.
+This verification provides the necessary sanity check that tests the behavior of the solution in its actual production Solution Context.

-Continuous Integration will have already provided assurance upstream that the solution will behave as expected in production; however, surprises do occur.
-When verification reveals critical defects, deployments must either be rolled back or fixed quickly to prevent them from contaminating the production environment or disrupting the flow of business.
+Continuous Integration reasonably ensures that the solution will behave as expected in production; however, surprises do occur.
+When verification reveals critical defects, deployments must either be rolled back or fixed quickly to prevent them from harming the production environment or disrupting the business flow.

-- Production testing – the ability to test solutions in production when they are still ‘dark’
+- Production testing – testing solutions in production using feature toggles or ‘dark’ launches

-- Test automation – the ability to test repeatedly via automation
+- Test automation – the ability to automate tests and run them rapidly and repeatedly

-- Test data management – managing the test data in version control to create consistency in automatic testing
+- Test data management – managing test data in version control to ensure consistency in automated testing

-- Testing nonfunctional requirements (NFRs) – system attributes such as security, reliability, performance, maintainability, scalability, and usability must also be thoroughly tested before release
+- Testing nonfunctional requirements (NFRs) – teams also test system attributes such as security, reliability, performance, scalability, and usability to ensure NFRs meet quality standards

 Verifying that deployed features didn’t break on their way into production is an essential pre-release quality check.
-However, teams also need to ensure they can measure a feature’s performance and value over its life-span.
-The insights that drive this critical feedback loop come primarily from robust monitoring capabilities, which must be in place before release.
+However, teams must also ensure they can measure a feature’s performance and value over its lifespan.
+The insights that drive this critical feedback loop primarily come from robust monitoring capabilities, which must be in place before release.

-Effective monitoring requires that full-stack telemetry is active for all features deployed through the Continuous Delivery Pipeline.
-This ensures that system performance, end-user behavior, incidents, and business value can be determined rapidly and accurately in production.
-That information allows tracking and monitoring of each feature, which increases the fidelity of the assertions about business value delivered, as well as increased responsiveness to production issues.
+Effective monitoring requires that full-stack telemetry is active for all features deployed through the CDP.
+This telemetry allows teams to verify system performance, end-user behavior, incidents, and business value rapidly and accurately in production.
+The data collected provides tracking and monitoring of each feature, increasing the fidelity of analysis of the business value delivered and increasing responsiveness to production issues.

-While some business-value metrics cannot be collected until release, teams need to make sure they know how to measure them once the decision to release occurs.
-Three practices help support this:
+While teams cannot collect some business-value metrics until release, they need to know how to obtain the measures before the release decision occurs.
+Some practices which help support this include:

-- Full-stack telemetry – the ability to monitor for problems across the full stack that a system covers
+- Full-stack telemetry – the ability to monitor for problems across the entire stack that a system covers

 - Visual displays – tools that display automated measurements